 - 6. Install the alarm on the mounting bracket and rotate the alarm in the direction of the "ON" arrow on the cover until the alarm ratchets into place (this ratcheting function allows for aesthetic alignment).
 Note: The alarm will mount to the bracket in 4 positions (every 90 degrees). - Turn on the AC power.
-The green AC Power On Indicator should be lit when the alarm is operating from AC power. - Pull the Battery Pull Tab (yellow tab protruding from unit) completely out of unit.
-This will automatically connect the battery.
+The green AC Power On Indicator should be lit when the alarm is operating from AC power. - 8.
+Install batteries, close battery door.